openshift/installer/docs/user/troubleshooting.md

 ### Installer Fails to Create Resources

-The easiest way to get more debugging information from the installer is to check the log file (`.openshift-install.log`) in the install directory.
+The easiest way to get more debugging information from the installer is to check the log file (`.openshift_install.log`) in the install directory.
 Regardless of the logging level specified, the installer will write its logs in case they need to be inspected retroactively.

 ## Generic Troubleshooting